Transparency

 Openness

-We publish a range of information on this website including our financial statements and trustees report (2.5MB PDF), environmental assessment and strategic framework (204k PDF).
+We publish a range of information on this website including annual reviews and trustees' reports and environmental assessments.

 Spending money wisely

 We want to make sure we spend our funds efficiently, effectively, and ethically.
-Find out how we do this in our Value for Money statement (53k PDF).
+Find out how we do this in our Value for Money statement.

 Progressio seeks to operate to a high standard in all it does.
 It works with integrity, accountability and transparency across its procedures and processes.
 The organisation seeks the best outcome for those who are poor and marginalised.